All Episodes

 Okay, we have more Americans now likely to die from an opioid overdose than a car accident.

-You know, opioids, uh, car crashes falling, the odds of dying in the U.S. The odds of dying now are the highest opioids.
+You know, opioids, car crashes falling, the odds of dying in the U.S.

 I mean, these are real lives, real people all over the entire country.

-They drug dealers know you do it once they own you.
+You do it once they own you.

-They absolutely know it.
+They absolutely know it because they've seen it.

-Because they've seen it, and you can't stop on your own, certainly.
+And you can't stop on your own, certainly.

 And these treatment centers are there.

-Uh pretty scary times we live in.
+Pretty scary times we live in.

-Anyway, news roundup information overload hour.
+Anyway, news roundup, information overload hour.

-Uh we have long-term optimism in terms of the economy continuing to rise.
+We have long-term optimism in terms of the economy continuing to rise.

 Long-term investor optimism is up.

-Latest UBS investor watch pulse poll.
+Latest UBS Investor Watch polls poll.

 71% are more optimistic about the 10-year economic outlook than they were just two months ago when it hit a high then of 68%.